 Now if you don’t already have a choice for a programming language, you need to consider certain points before picking one.
-Ideally for a Data Engineering position, you would be working with various kinds of file formats like csv, excel, google sheets, xml, json, pickle files and a lot more.
-You would also want to fetch data from various APIs, scrape web pages and use the data for your analysis.
+Ideally, for a Data Engineering position, you would be working with various kinds of file formats like CSV, excel, google sheets, XML, JSON, pickle files, and a lot more.
+You would also want to fetch data from various APIs, scrape web pages, and use the data for your analysis.

 My recommendation for you would be to choose Python.
-Python has a lot of standard and third party libraries that can help you in playing with data from various sources and automate a lot of the trivial stuff.
+Python has a lot of standard and third-party libraries that can help you in playing with data from various sources and automate a lot of the trivial stuff.

-Also vacancies wise, Python is in heavy demand among companies and you have a good chance of pursuing a successful career in this field.
+Also vacancies-wise, Python is in heavy demand among companies and you have a good chance of pursuing a successful career in this field.

-Check out our Data Engineering playlist to learn more about using Python for Data Engineering tasks.
+You can also check out our Data Engineering playlist to learn more about using Python for Data Engineering tasks.

 SQL stands for Structured Query Language.
 It is the language used to interact with relational databases.
 If you are working for a company as a Data Engineer, you would be using SQL pretty much every day of your career.
 Building a solid foundation in SQL is important as you can easily save a lot of your time and effort if you can use its various aspects in an efficient way.

 Now a lot of database engines have their own versions of SQL.
 But the good news is, if you learn the basic SQL syntax, it would still be super useful to work with most of the database engines.
-You might also want to learn NOSQL, as it is one of the booming technologies of our times.
+You might also want to learn NoSQL, as it is one of the booming technologies of our times.
 But if you only have time for one, go with SQL.

 You can learn SQL from Mode.
 They have a really good tutorial explaining every aspect of SQL in a structured manner.
 They also have an online database for you to practice what you learn.
 Check out their tutorial here.

 When you are working with a database all day, learning the basics of database administration can come real handy.
 It will help you in taking the correct measures to maintain the integrity of a database.
-Understanding the various nuances of a database like Distribution keys, Sort keys, Primary keys, Foreign keys and referential integrity can help you build an efficient database engine that serves various stakeholders in your company.
+Understanding the various nuances of a database like Distribution keys, Sort keys, Primary keys, Foreign keys, and referential integrity can help you build an efficient database engine that serves various stakeholders in your company.

 A lot of companies are moving to cloud infrastructure these days.
-Providers like AWS, Google Cloud and Azure are being used by companies for a lot of their BI and Machine Learning tasks.
+Providers like AWS, Google Cloud, and Azure are being used by companies for a lot of their BI and Machine Learning tasks.
 When you work with cloud providers, learning to use serverless functions can be highly useful.

 Serverless functions are application entities that are invoked only when required.
 You don’t need to manage any servers to maintain or scale them.

 From building POCs(Proof of Concepts) to deploying a production-grade ETL pipeline, Serverless functions can be used in a lot of ways.
-All major cloud providers like AWS, Azure and Google Cloud provide the infrastructure to build and deploy serverless functions.
+All major cloud providers like AWS, Azure, and Google Cloud provide the infrastructure to build and deploy serverless functions.